-Eligible voters who the campaign has identified as supporting your campaign.
+Identified supporters are eligible voters who the campaign has identified as supporting your campaign.
 These are individual people (e.g., Sally Jenkins at 123 Main St.), not groups of people (e.g., Sierra Club members).

-The person who is currently holding office.
+The incumbent is the person who is currently holding office.

 Individual Email Ask

-A one-off email containing a hard ask for support, like a donation or a volunteer shift.
+An individual email ask is a one-off email containing a hard ask for support, like a donation or a volunteer shift.

-A request or requirement that the information in question will not be published until a specific time or date.
+An information embargo is a request or requirement that the information in question will not be published until a specific time or date.

-A (usually informal) guided conversation, used to learn more about a broad career field, specific job, or specific organization.
+An informational interview is a (usually informal) guided conversation, used to learn more about a broad career field, specific job, or specific organization.

-When institutions act in a prejudicial manner toward groups of people such as racial profiling or redlining.
+Institutional oppression is when institutions act in a prejudicial manner toward groups of people such as racial profiling or redlining.

-The layering and interconnection of the various identities we all hold.
+Intersectionality is the layering and interconnection of the various identities we all hold.

 A keyword is a unique term (comprised of letters and/or numbers) that people can use to communicate with you via a short code in a mass texting program.
 For example, you might text HELP to receive info about a texting program.